OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/RC Posts.md

 - [[GenAI Trust Issues]]

 Design from Trust Posts (#DesignfromTrust)
-- How Is Trust an Important Constraint?
+- Trust Is the Crucial Constraint
 - Writing a NeoBook About Design from Trust
 - [[Oh Advertisers 1]] (done)
 - [[Oh Advertisers 2]] (done)